dobin/yookiterm-challenges/challenge13/challenge13.md

 io.recvall()
 ```

-`io.recvall()` will basically wait until the process is exited.
+`io.recvall()` will basically wait until the process is exited (we ignore what it receives).
 Without it (or something
 similar like `io.interactive()`), the script would end quickly and takes GDB with it, making
 it impossible to use GDB.